ONSdigital/eq-questionnaire-runner/doc/architecture/decisions/0010-cookies.md

 ## Additional information

-- A `ons_cookie_policy` cookie is set in the front end and is used to enable/disable Google tracking.
+- An `ons_cookie_policy` cookie is set in the front end and is used to enable/disable Google tracking.